realworldocaml/book/en/files-modules-and-programs.md

 The purpose of the `_tags` file is to specify which compilation options are required for which files.
-In this case, we're telling `ocamlbuild` to link in the `core` package and to turn on threading, output of annotation files, and debugging support for all files (the condition `true` causes the options to be applied to every file in the project.)
+In this case, we're telling `ocamlbuild` to link in the `core` package and to turn on threading, output of annotation files, and debugging support for all files (since the condition `true` evaluates to `true` on all files).

 We can then invoke `ocamlbuild` to build the executable in question.